Datça Turkey 2013

 Cnidus Aphrodite Altemps – Wikipedia

-“The remains of a circular temple dedicated to the goddess of love overlooks the two harbors; the arcaded way was built of stunning white marble with heart-shaped columns.
+“The remains of a circular temple dedicated to Aphrodite, Greek goddess of love, overlooks the two harbors.
+Access to the statue and temple is via an arcaded entryway built of stunning white marble with heart-shaped columns.
 The Aphrodite of Praxiteles statue, one of the most beautiful sculptures of antiquity, once graced this temple.”

 Datca Harbor